Maxxwell69/onchainlotto/DEPLOYMENT.md

 3. **Create New Project**:
    - Click **"New Project"**
    - Select **"Deploy from GitHub repo"**
-   - Find and select `lotto-af-lottery`
+   - Find and select `lotto-af-drawing`

 4. **Railway Auto-Detection**:
    - Railway will detect Node.js